Pawprints to Freedom Ltd work tirelessly with rescuers to ensure the following vaccinations and tests are completed before any of our dog’s travel.

 We are always happy to arrange, if possible, further tests or treatments to be carried out at your request.
 If you would like to discuss further tests, vaccinations or treatments, please reach out to your admin.

 We do not vaccinate against Kennel Cough, this is because, similar to the ‘flu jab’ there are many variations of Kennel Cough and vaccinations in one area may not be effective in another or against other strains.
-We are happy to arrange this pre-travel if an adopter would like us too, however, this would be at their expense.
+We are happy to arrange this pre-travel if an adopter would like us too, however, this would be an additional expense over and above the adoption fee..